+A Unesco World Heritage site and one of central Mexico’s most important archaeological sites, Xochicalco (so-chee-cal-co) is Náhuatl for ‘place of the house of flowers.’
 The collection of white stone ruins, many still to be excavated, covers approximately 10 sq km.
-They represent the various cultures – Toltec, Olmec, Zapotec, Mixtec and Aztec – for which Xochicalco was a commercial, cultural or religious center.
-When Teotihuacán began to weaken around AD 650 to 700, Xochicalco began to rise in importance, achieving its maximum splendor between AD 650 and 900, with far-reaching cultural and commercial relations.
-Around AD 650, Zapotec, Mayan and Gulf coast spiritual leaders convened here to correlate their respective calendars.
+They represent the various cultures – Tlahuica, Toltec, Olmec, Zapotec, Mixtec and Aztec – for which Xochicalco was a commercial, cultural and religious center.
+When Teotihuacán began to weaken around AD 650 to 700, Xochicalco began to rise in importance, achieving its peak between AD 650 and 900, with far-reaching cultural and commercial relations.
+Around AD 650 Zapotec, Maya and Gulf coast spiritual leaders convened here to correlate their respective calendars.
 Xochicalco remained an important center until around 1200, when its excessive growth precipitated a demise similar to that of Teotihuacán.

-Site signs are in English and Spanish, but information at the excellent, ecologically sensitive museum, 200m from the ruins, is in Spanish only.
+The site’s most famous monument is the Pirámide de Quetzalcóatl.
+Archaeologists have surmised from its well-preserved bas-reliefs that astronomer-priests met here at the beginning and end of each 52-year cycle of the pre-Hispanic calendar.
+Site signs are in English and Spanish, but information at the excellent, ecologically sensitive museum, situated 200m from the ruins, is in Spanish only.